 “And many peoples will come and say, “Come, let us go up to the mountain of the Lord…that He may teach us concerning His ways; and that we may walk in His paths.”
 Isaiah 2:3

-Want to know more about how to prepare your heart for the last days?
+Want to know more about how to prepare your heart for the last days and what will the last days look like?
 Here are a few blog posts you might enjoy:

 Thanks for sharing your time with us today.
 Before you go…